markus7017/myfiles/shelly/READMEbeta.md

 Please let me know if you have problems installing the new build or this doc can be improved.

-## Updating Alpha/Beta versions
+## Updating DEV version

 Channel definitions are subject to change with any alpha or beta release.
 Please make sure to **delete all Shelly things before updating*** the binding and clean out the JSON DB:

 - **remove all shelly entries from paperui**
 - stop oh2 service
-- openhab-cli clear-cache
+- run "openhab-cli clean-cache"
+  You might skip this step, but it has the risk to have left-overs in the cache
 - copy jar into addons (set correct permission)
 - start oh2 service
 - **re-discover things**